DOI10.47051/XPFK9777

 Etymology: The generic name Anolis is thought to have originated from Cariban languages, specifically from the word anoli, which is the name Arawak peoples may have used to refer to this group of lizards.21 The specific epithet ortonii honors American naturalist James Orton (1830–1877), collector of the holotype, in recognition of his contributions towards unveiling the herpetological diversity of the Amazon basin.22

-See it in the wild: Amazon Bark Anoles can be located with relative easy in forest-edge situation throughout the species’ area of distribution in Ecuador.
+See it in the wild: Amazon Bark Anoles can be located with relative ease along forest-edge situation throughout the species’ area of distribution in Ecuador.
 Prime locations for locating these lizards are the Yasuní Scientific Station, Tiputini Biodiversity Station, Sacha Lodge, Sani Lodge, and the Jatun Sacha Biological Reserve.
 Individuals, particularly males, are readily visible on the trunks of large trees during daylight hours.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).